 Volunteers are assigned to a patient near where they live or are willing to travel.
 Volunteers choose each assignment and make a commitment to visiting each week during the patient’s time on hospice.

 Volunteers can provide a break for a family caregiver, visit a patient for weekly for friendly visits or help a patient maintain their independence in the home.
 Tasks may include visiting with the patient, offer companionship, or assist a patient.
 Time together may be watching a movie, working on a project or playing a game.
 Volunteers can offer to do light housekeeping, prepare a meal or snack, or run errands.

 To get started, volunteers fill out an application, interview, pass a criminal background check and drug screen test before attending a comprehensive hospice volunteer training.
 This is an opportunity to offer comfort, time, and connection, honoring each person’s dignity, integrity and wishes.
 Come learn the power of providing presence and holding a hand.

 Call us today to ask questions.
-Next hospice volunteer training starts on April 9, 2019.
+Next hospice volunteer training will be virtual in September, 2021.

 - Patient Care

 - Background Check